 I wish our Kurdish sisters and brothers all over Armenia good health, well-being, much happiness and strong determination.
 We must work together to build a prosperous country for all of us, for our future generations.

-Nowruz is one of the oldest holidays and has a rich history that dates back over 3,000 years.
 The 13-day celebration begins with the vernal equinox when the sun crosses the equator.
 This widely symbolizes rebirth and the affirmation of life in harmony with nature.

 History of Nowruz